-In addition, opting out will not affect credit card offers from companies that dont use lists compiled by the nationwide credit bureaus.
+In addition, “opting out” will not affect credit card offers from companies that don’t use lists compiled by the nationwide credit bureaus.
 To target these other sources, you can contact the Direct Marketing Association (DMA) which creates an opt-out list for consumers who generally prefer not to receive mail or phone offers.
-You can sign up for this service on or to submit by mail.
+You can sign up for this service on or and then download and print it to submit by mail.
 You can also call 212-768-7277 to have the form mailed to you.

 If you opt out, your name will no longer appear on lists provided by credit bureaus.
 However, card issuers can still solicit you if they have done business with you before or they get your name from other sources and send you invitations to apply for a card.